okinskas/jekyll-now/_posts/2018-9-20-Game-Loop-Pattern.md

 frame that would not actually exist given any real game state.
 As a side effect, the game state logic must be amended to take interpolation into consideration meaning this loop is not completely interchangeable.

-_To dive deeper into this concept, the source code and a working example of each loops can be found in the following Git Repository:
+_To dive deeper into this concept, the source code and a working example of each loop can be found in the following Git Repository:
 [Java Design Patterns / game-loop](https://github.com/okinskas/java-design-patterns/tree/game-loop/game-loop)._